Advertisement

 • February 9, 1961: John Martin Kruk was born in Charleston, West Virginia.

-• 1979: Kruk graduated from Keyser High School in Keyser, West Virginia.
+• 1979: Graduated from Keyser High School in Keyser, West Virginia.

-• 1981: Kruk started playing baseball at Allegany College of Maryland, where he won the JuCo World Series and was named a JuCo All-American.
+• 1981: Started playing baseball at Allegany College of Maryland, where he won the JuCo World Series and was named a JuCo All-American.

-• 1982: Kruk transferred to the University of South Carolina, where he played for two seasons.
+• 1982: Transferred to the University of South Carolina, where he played for two seasons.

-• 1983: Kruk was drafted by the San Diego Padres in the third round of the MLB draft.
+• 1983: He was drafted by the San Diego Padres in the third round of the MLB draft.

-• 1986: Kruk made his MLB debut with the Padres on April 7.
+• 1986: He made his MLB debut with the Padres on April 7.

-• 1993: Kruk helped the Phillies win the National League pennant, although they lost to the Toronto Blue Jays in the World Series.
+• 1993: Helped the Phillies win the National League pennant, although they lost to the Toronto Blue Jays in the World Series.

-• 1994: Kruk was traded to the Chicago White Sox, but the season was cut short due to a players’ strike.
+• 1994: He was traded to the Chicago White Sox, but the season was cut short due to a players’s strike.

-• 1995: Kruk signed with the Philadelphia Phillies for one more season before announcing his retirement from baseball.
+• 1995: Signed with the Philadelphia Phillies for one more season before announcing his retirement from baseball.

-• 2001: Kruk joined ESPN as a baseball analyst and quickly became a fan favourite for his candid and humorous commentary.
+• 2001: Joined ESPN as a baseball analyst and quickly became a fan favourite for his candid and humorous commentary.

-• 2017: Kruk left ESPN to join NBC Sports Philadelphia as a commentator for Phillies games.
+• 2017: Left ESPN to join NBC Sports Philadelphia as a commentator for Phillies games.

-• 2020: Kruk was diagnosed with prostate cancer but successfully underwent treatment and continued to work as a commentator during his recovery.
+• 2020: He was diagnosed with prostate cancer but successfully underwent treatment and continued to work as a commentator during his recovery.

-• Present: Kruk remains an active commentator for NBC Sports Philadelphia and continues to be a beloved figure in baseball.
+• Present: Remains an active commentator for NBC Sports Philadelphia and continues to be a beloved figure in baseball.

-Early Life and Education: Birth of a Prodigy/ John Kruk
+Early Life and Education: Birth of a Prodigy

 He later transferred again to play for the University of South Alabama, where he was a standout player and helped lead the team to the College World Series.

-Kruk quickly became a fan favourite in Philadelphia and played for the Phillies until 1994.
-During his career, Kruk was a three-time All-Star and won a Gold Glove Award in 1991.
+Began his professional baseball career in 1981 when the San Diego Padres drafted him.
+He played for the Padres until 1989 when he was traded to the Philadelphia Phillies.
+He quickly became a fan favourite in Philadelphia and played for the Phillies until 1994.
+During his career, was a three-time All-Star and won a Gold Glove Award in 1991.

-Despite his financial success, Kurk is known for his down-to-earth personality and remains a beloved figure in the baseball community.
+Despite his financial success, He is known for his down-to-earth personality and remains a beloved figure in the baseball community.

 Trivia